fogonwater/we-are-here/00_te_whenua/README.md

 # Chapter One: Te Whenua

+Notes and data sources for each spread in the Te Whenua chapter.
+Where programming was necessary to create a graphic, the code is provided in a sub-folder.

 ## Drowned Continent

 This map is based on NIWA’s 250-metre resolution New Zealand Regional Bathymetry (2016) digital elevation model.
 The map was composed in QGIS with a cartographic scale of 1:10,750,000.
 Unlike most maps in this book, it uses the NZGD2000 projection.
 The three-dimensional bathymetry effect was achieved by combining the shaded relief with the DEM in ‘overlay’ blending mode.
 We derived a shaded relief layer from the NIWA DEM.
 We exported the bathymetry basemap as a PNG and the boundaries as a PDF.
 These layers were imported into Adobe Illustrator for labelling and finishing.